Value Based Purchasing Proposed for Home Health

 CMS proposes to evaluate home health agencies using a “Starter Set” of quality measures during the first year.
 The model’s “Starter Set” will be comprised of data from OASIS, Medicare claims, and HHCAHPS, along with new measures that will be reported directly to CMS through a web portal.
 In subsequent years, new and evolving measures will be considered for inclusion in the model through future rulemaking.

 Please join Mary St. Pierre, HEALTHCAREfirst Consultant and former NAHC Vice President of Regulatory Affairs, and Deanna Loftus, Director of Regulatory Compliance with HEALTHCAREfirst, for a free regulatory webinar on August 6, 2015 regarding on the CY 2016 Proposed Rules.
 A detailed description of the proposed HHVBP program, including the geographic selection methodology, payment adjustment timelines, proposed quality measures, and performance scoring methodology will be presented.
-Click here to register.
+Registration is now closed for this webinar.

 About Mary St. Pierre